korsun/voices-in-my-notes/README.md

 All actions that cannot be undone should be confirmed by the user.

 The app should be mobile-friendly as well—but I deferred this due to time constraints.

+### Challenges

+- Soft-stop implemetation definitely sucked some of my blood.
+In continuous mode, the speech recognition API swallows the last word, unless you're willing to stop the recording ±800ms after you pronounce the last word.
+Nevertheless, it should have been fixed, and it is fixed.

+- `react-speech-recognition` v4.0.1 doesn't listen to speech in production bundle.
+There are no visible changes that could lead to such behavior.
+I'm willing to debug and open an issue.
+Luckily, v4.0.0 still works.